 Guidelines

-The objective is to establish a systematic procedure for interdivisional communication.
+The objective is to establish a systematic procedure for interdivisional communication, as well as specific guidance regarding which requirements govern or define interdivisional collaboration.
 This includes identifying warning signs that all staff should share with the market analysis chief (MAC).
 In particular, all insurance department staff should report to the MAC when information of concern that may result in consumer harm is received in the department.

+Insurance department staff should effectively communicate and coordinate with various areas within the department.
+Such communication should consist of information shared by other areas of the department as well as key findings resulting from research conducted by the staff.
+Evidence of this communication should be clearly documented.
+The communication process should include a formal method that allows for pertinent information from other areas (e.g. legal, rates and forms, actuarial, etc.) within the department that could impact market conduct to be shared with the staff.
+Examples may include regularly scheduled department head meeting, department managers’ meeting, information requests to other areas of the department, etc.

 As a means of improving the sharing of information among the jurisdictions, at the conclusion of an investigation that resulted from interdivisional communication, all jurisdictions are encouraged to contact the jurisdiction’s market analysis coordinator in an affected jurisdiction and inform them of the results of the investigation.